wahltinez/small-business-guide/06-digital-advertising.md

 also be a huge waste of money.
 In order to maximize the benefits of digital advertising, business owners need to first spend a significant amount of effort learning how digital advertising works.
 In addition to that, maintaining digital ads that lead to tangible business growth requires a large, ongoing time commitment.
+An alternative could be to pay a digital advertising agency to manage this on your behalf, but digital advertising agencies generally have a minimum monthly cost which can be over $1,000.

-For that reason, we recommend that small businesses limit their investment in digital advertising and instead spend the effort and money on more traditional forms of marketing or on growing the core part of their business.
+For those reasons, we recommend that small businesses limit their investment in digital advertising and instead spend the effort and money on more traditional forms of marketing or on growing the core part of their business.

 ### Facebook Ads